jackfsuia/ShampooSalesAgent/README.md

 2024-04-02 13:52:01.748677 <Jack Oliver><490 2nd St, Suite 300, New York><212555-1212><2 bottles><30 USD>
 Customer order information has been written to customer_orders.csv
 ```
 and [customer_orders.csv](customer_orders.csv).
-Open this .csv file, you'll see this order information line
+Open this .csv file, you'll see the order information line
 ```
 2024-04-02 13:52:01.748677,Jack Oliver,"490 2nd St, Suite 300, New York",212555-1212,2 bottles,30 USD
 ```